How to Calculate Your Coverage Amount

 Only parents with experience can fully understand the strain the loss of a child can place on the surviving family.
 In these unfortunate situations, life insurance can provide additional financial support while the family grieves and learns to cope with their loss.

-7. Increasing the Amount of Your Life Insurance Coverage
+6. Increasing The Amount Of Your Life Insurance Coverage

 As your family’s goals and your financial situation changes, you may find yourself considering increasing the amount of your life insurance.
 For example, you may have recently gotten married, purchased a new home, set up a college fund for your child, or even started a new business.
-As you become more successful, you’ll have more to protect, should you or your partner suddenly pass away.
+As your life progresses, you’ll likely have more to protect, should you or your partner suddenly pass away.